koolo233/MeshfreeFlowNet/experiments/rb2d/README.md

 - bz: the z derivative of b, shape (200, 512, 128)
 - uz: the z derivative of u, shape (200, 512, 128)
 - wz: the z derivative of w, shape (200, 512, 128)
-- write_number: the sequence index of the simulation frames
+- write_number: the sequence index of the simulation frames, shape (200, )
-- sim_time: simulation time.
+- sim_time: simulation time, shape (200, ).

 ## Training
 Training is as simple as running the training script.
 Before training, make sure to mask out the GPU that you want to use.